Your Fortis Institute in Birmingham

 Medical assistants fill a critical role in the healthcare system.
 Working directly with doctors and nurses, and often directly with patients, medical assistants can be employed in a wide variety of healthcare settings including physicians’ offices, clinics, hospitals and even rehabilitation centers and long-term care facilities.

 Medical Billing and Coding

 Medical Billing and Coding is a critical function in the healthcare industry today.
-With billing and coding skills, you can work in a medical office alongside doctors and staff.
-At FORTIS, we can educate you to help you get into your medical career sooner than you might think!
+And although Medical Billing and Coding professionals do not provide direct patient care, with billing and coding skills, you can work in a medical office alongside doctors and staff.
+Medical Billing and Coding professionals may also find employment in hospitals and even insurance companies.

 If you enjoy touching people’s lives, making a positive impact on friends and family, love working with your community and those in need - a career in healthcare will surely bring you a great deal of satisfaction.
 With medical technology programs that span a range of skills, FORTIS can place you on the right path to your perfect career.

 Medical Laboratory Technology